 Anthony A. Briggman

-In addition to his post at Candler, The Rev. Dr. Anthony A. Briggman teaches in Emory’s Graduate Division of Religion and in the Department of Religion.
+In addition to his post at Candler, Dr. Anthony A. Briggman teaches in Emory’s Graduate Division of Religion and in the Department of Religion.

 Briggman’s research interests lie in the Greek and Latin theologies constructed between A.D.
 100 and 500.
 His research focuses on Irenaeus of Lyons, and, more broadly, 2nd and 3rd century Christian pneumatology, binitarian and Trinitarian theology, and Christology, with special attention to the influence of contemporaneous Jewish thought and ancient philosophy.
 His first book established the Jewish roots of Irenaeus’ pneumatology and their significance for his Trinitarian theology.
 He is presently working on a book examining Irenaeus’ conception of God and Christ with an eye toward the influence of ancient philosophy upon his thought.

 Since arriving in 2011, Briggman has served on several committees at Candler committed to advancing student and curricular goals.
 He is also a member of the North American Patristics Society and the Society of Biblical Literature.
 Briggman has been a peer reviewer for several scholarly journals, including the Journal of Theological Studies and Vigiliae Christianae.